Ultraviolet: Herpetology

-Reptiles need UVB for biosynthesis of vitamin D, and other metabolic processes.
-Specifically cholecalciferol (vitamin D3), which is needed for basic cellular / neural functioning as well as the utilization of calcium for bone and egg production.
-The UVA wavelength is also visible to many reptiles and might play a significant role in their ability survive in the wild as well as in visual communication between individuals.
-Therefore, in a typical reptile enclosure, a fluorescent UV a/b source (at the proper strength / spectrum for the species), must be available for many captive species to survive.
-Simple supplementation with cholecalciferol (Vitamin D3) will not be enough as there is a complete biosynthetic pathway that is "leapfrogged" (risks of possible overdoses), the intermediate molecules and metabolites also play important functions in the animals health.
+Reptiles need UV‑B for biosynthesis of vitamin D, and other metabolic processes.
+Specifically cholecalciferol (vitamin D_{3}), which is needed for basic cellular / neural functioning as well as the utilization of calcium for bone and egg production.
+The UV‑A wavelength is also visible to many reptiles and might play a significant role in their ability survive in the wild as well as in visual communication between individuals.
+Therefore, in a typical reptile enclosure, a fluorescent UV‑A / UV‑B source (at the proper spectrum strength and coverage for the species), must be available for many captive species to survive.
+Simple supplementation with cholecalciferol (vitamin D_{3}) will not be enough as there is a complete biosynthetic pathway that is metabolically "leap-frogged" (risks of possible overdoses), the intermediate molecules and metabolites also play important functions in the animals health.
 Natural sunlight in the right levels is always going to be superior to artificial sources, but this might not be possible for keepers in different parts of the world.

-It is a known problem that high levels of output of the UVa part of the spectrum can both cause cellular and DNA damage to sensitive parts of their bodies – especially the eyes where blindness is the result of an improper UVa/b source use and placement photokeratitis.
+It is a known problem that high levels of output of the UV‑A part of the spectrum can both cause cellular and DNA damage to sensitive parts of their bodies – especially the eyes where blindness is the result of improper UV‑A and UV‑B source placement and use (an overdose is called photokeratitis).
 For many keepers there must also be a provision for an adequate heat source this has resulted in the marketing of heat and light "combination" products.
-Keepers should be careful of these "combination" light/ heat and UVa/b generators, they typically emit high levels of UVa with lower levels of UVb that are set and difficult to control so that animals can have their needs met.
-A better strategy is to use individual sources of these elements and so they can be placed and controlled by the keepers for the max benefit of the animals.
+Keepers should be careful of the combination of light and heat radiated from composite UV‑A and UV‑B lamps; typical lamps emit high levels of UV‑A with low levels of UV‑B that are often have different fixed strengths at different wavelengths that are difficult to adjust to meet different reptiles' metabolic needs.
+A better strategy is to use separate lamps for separate UV bands so that keepers can place and control the lamps' intensity for best animal health.